Pray4Lovee/pezkuwi-sdk/PHASE0_PROTOCOL_CONSTANTS.md

 **Pattern-based search and replace**:
 ```
-"in Rococo," → "in TeyrChain Rococo,"
+"in Pezkuwichain," → "in TeyrChain Pezkuwichain,"
-"in Westend," → "in TeyrChain Westend,"
+"in Zagros," → "in TeyrChain Zagros,"
-"Rococo testnet" → "TeyrChain Rococo testnet"
+"Pezkuwichain testnet" → "TeyrChain Pezkuwichain testnet"
-"Westend testnet" → "TeyrChain Westend testnet"
+"Zagros testnet" → "TeyrChain Zagros testnet"
 ```

 ---